A Computer Prepares – QLab 5 Edition

 Disable Mirror Displays

 Whenever you have more than one display connected to a Mac (including the built-in display on a laptop or iMac), you can either have the displays mirroring each other, showing the same thing, or turn off mirroring, which lets each display show its own image.
 That’s how you want it set for QLab, so that you can see QLab on your display, and the audience sees your cues on the other display or displays.
-Display mirroring is configured differently in different versions of macOS, but in any case it’s done in System Preferences → Displays or System Settings → Displays.
+Display mirroring is configured differently in different versions of macOS, but in any case it’s done in System Settings → Displays or System Preferences → Displays.

 Disable Displays have separate Spaces